-Operational risk is a risk category to which every single organisation is exposed.
-Rabobank Group has opted to manage its operational risks at group level from Group Risk Management.
+Rabobank Group has opted to steer its operational risk management at group level from Group Risk Management.
 This section determines the policy as well as the frameworks for all entities within the group.
 Senior management of the individual group units is responsible for managing the specific operational risks, since the risks vary considerably per unit and need to be controlled as close to the source as possible.
 Group Risk Management subsequently ensures that the frameworks are observed and that the risks and risk control measures are transparent throughout the organisation.

 In terms of the solvency requirement for operational risks, Rabobank applies a model that meets the demands of the Advanced Measurement Approach, which has been approved by the Dutch Central Bank.

 This model takes into account realised losses and the possible consequences of certain scenarios.
 Rabobank Group adopts a conservative approach.
 Another factor taken into account when calculating the solvency requirement is the quality of risk control.